-The emperor, Shah Jahan built this tomb in honor of his third and favorite wife, Mumtaz Mahal who died while giving birth to their 14th child.
+The emperor, Shah Jahan built this tomb in honour of his third and favorite wife, Mumtaz Mahal who died while giving birth to their 14th child.
 She was only 35 years old.
-Her dying wishes were that he not marry again, and that he build something in her memory.
+Her dying wishes were that he not marry again, and also that he build something in her memory.
 Bet she had no idea he was going to come up with this doozy!

 To say it was a nerve wrecking journey would be putting it mildly .
-Reason being that big trucks and trailers are on the road at night as they are not allowed on them during daylight.
+Reason being that big trucks and trailers are on the road in the dark hours of the day as they are not allowed on them during daylight.
 Navigating through the narrow roads, avoiding both pot holes and wide loads while barreling down makes for two very nervous passengers!
 I became an instant back seat driver and must have been a pain in the rear end to him.
 He just smiled through it all.
 He was probably used to it.

 l felt like l was in the land of the giants and this thing was going to reach down and squash me!
 He told us the story of how she had been sent off to earth by her father for disobeying him.
 He even showed us a YouTube cartoon video telling the tale, which he insisted on watching along with us.
 The driver was thoroughly prepared for the bad roads.
-He had one of those back support things on the driver’s seat.
-He offered it to Federico as his back was doing him in, but Federico figured the driver needed it more. :-) .
+He had one of those back support things on the driver’s seat, which he generously offered when he saw our discomfort, something to consider if you have a bad back.

 Click here to find the best priced hotels close to the Taj Mahal: